Welcome to my guide for the Mercedes Active Body Control (ABC) Suspension System.

 So I wish you luck in keeping those ABC error messages from popping up.
 And if you dealing with a current issue, I hope you found this guide helpful.

-PS - As you see below I am glad to offer my advice.
-Just bear in mind I am not a mechanic, so my understanding of the ABC system may not be perfect.
+Bear in mind I am not a mechanic, so my understanding of the ABC system may not be perfect.
 It is more academic than hands-on experience.
 The support forums like mbworld.org and benzworld.org are good places to get additional advice, which I highly recommend.